Amazon announced an investment of $700 million in the next four years to provide a massive training program focused on upskilling 100,000 employees.

 - Collaboration: team management and development, coordination

-- Creativity: creative thinking, complex problem solve
+- Creativity: creative thinking, complex problem solving

 - Change: Adaptability, Growth Mindset – active learning

 The future of work is already a reality for a large majority of office workers.
-To address concerns about efficiency and co-workers well-being, employers expect to take concrete actions to recreate the spirit of community, to favorise connections and belonging among employees through digital tools, and address the well-being challenges raised by the switch to remote work.
+To address concerns about efficiency and co-workers’ well-being, employers expect to take concrete actions to recreate the spirit of community, to favorise connections and belonging among employees through digital tools, and to address the well-being challenges raised by the switch to remote work.